NinaWie/PowerPlanner/README.md

 ### Install manually:

-NOTE: If you do not want to use the UI, you can

 ```sh
 pip install -r requirements.txt
 ```

+NOTE: If you do not want to use the UI, you can edit requirements.txt and delete ```Kivy``` modules from that.

 ## Optimal power infrastructure planning